 Art Fund card - 50% off single ticket

-* Please check the Gallery website for the latest opening hours.
-Allow at least an hour to get the most out of your visit.Dates and times marked with a '*' are provisional and may be subject to change
+* The Gallery is closed on Mondays (except Bank Holiday Mondays).Dates and times marked with a '*' are provisional and may be subject to change

 - Victoria Art Gallery